LABORA-INF-UFG/eXP-RAN/README.md

 In this case, the user describes the infrastructure and services by writing JSON files following the eXP-RAN notation.

-Examples of eXP-RAN infrastructure and services files can be found at the Description_Files directory.
+eXP-RAN infrastructure and services files examples can be found at the Description_Files directory.

 Where:\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; simple_vran_infra.json – A simple vRAN Infrastructure Description file example.\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; vRAN_MEC_services.json – Example of vRAN/MEC Service Description file.\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; simple_vran_infra.json – A simple vRAN Service Description file example.\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; vRAN_MEC_Infra.json – Example of Infrastructure Description file that will support the vRAN/MEC service file example.\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; fluidRAN_Infra.json – FluidRAN model Infrastructure Description file example.\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; fluidRAN_services.json – FluidRAN model Service Description file example.\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; VideoStream_services.json – Example of video streaming Service Description file.\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; videoStream_Infra.json – Video streaming Infrastructure Description file example.\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; VideoStream_Infra.json – Example of Infrastructure Description file that will support the video streaming service file example.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; videoStream_services.json – Video streaming Service Description file example.

+Things to note when creating your own Infrastructure and Service description files:

-Please note that the same Infrastructure Description file can support both vRAN/MEC and video streaming service files.
-We uploaded two different Infrastructure Description files just to give more examples to the user.
+* The same Infrastructure Description file can support both vRAN/MEC and video streaming service files.
+We uploaded different Infrastructure Description files just to give more examples to the user.
+* When numbering your nodes in the Infrastructure Description file, always start at zero and and make an increasing number.
+* The first node in the service file is the one receiving the network traffic, and the last node is the one generating the network traffic.

-Please note that in the video streaming service file, the first node number should always be the same, as it is going to be the video server.
+* In the video streaming service file, the first node number should always be the same, as it is going to be the video server.
 The video client is the last node, and it should always alternate between two nodes, in order to represent "Premium" and "Best-Effort" clients.

 Now, you should have both your Infrastructure and Services files created by any of the three methods above.
 It is emulation time!